ashleybaxter/iamashley/about.md

 Most people who save £10,000 wouldn’t use it to start an insurance business, yet that’s what I did.

-People wonder why I didn’t instead pursue a career as a photographer because <a href="https://instagram.com/ashleybaxter">I enjoy taking pictures</a>.
+People wonder why I didn’t pursue a career as a photographer because <a href="https://instagram.com/ashleybaxter">I enjoy taking pictures</a>.
 On the surface it’s more creative and interesting than insurance.

 The most common question I get asked is, _“Why insurance, Ashley?”_.